heavyai/heavydb/README.md

 ### Environment Variables

-The CUDA `bin` directories need to be added to `PATH`.
-The easiest way to do so is by creating a new file named `/etc/profile.d/mapd-deps.sh` containing the following:
+The `cuda` package should set up the environment variables required to use CUDA.
+If you receive errors saying `nvcc` is not found, then CUDA `bin` directories need to be added to `PATH`: the easiest way to do so is by creating a new file named `/etc/profile.d/mapd-deps.sh` containing the following:

     PATH=/opt/cuda/bin:$PATH
     export PATH